Use first-person pronouns in APA Style to describe your work as well as your personal reactions.

 Instead, specify the meaning of “we”—do you mean other people in general, other people of your age, other students, other psychologists, other nurses, or some other group?
 The previous sentence can be clarified as follows:

-Correct: As young adults, we often worry about other people think of us.
+Correct: As young adults, we often worry about what other people think of us.
 I explored my own experience of social anxiety...

 When you use the first person to describe your own actions, readers clearly understand when you are writing about your own work and reactions versus those of other researchers.